ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 The [Shimano Dealer Manual for Hydraulic Disc Brake](https://si.shimano.com/api/publish/storage/pdf/en/dm/RADBR10/DM-RADBR10-01-ENG.pdf) is an essential source for setting up the brakes.
 My calipers came pre-bled and with brake hoses attached.
 Until the hoses are cut you can do with then whatever you want without the risk of spilling hydraulic oil.

-I have the wheels attached to the bike prior to installing ghe calipers.
+I have the wheels attached to the bike prior to installing the calipers.

 <blockquote><mark>Heads Up:</mark> Do not connect the brake hoses with the shifters until you verified the Di2 setup is working fine.</blockquote>